razvii22/bakery-wiki/wiki/locations/warehouse.md

 - Fish
 - Bricks
 - Mechanical Components
+- Food
 - Glass
 - Stone
 - Minerals
 - Miscellaneous

+> **Note for confused goats:**
+> "Bulk food" refers to compacted food products such as hay bales and crates of produce, while "Food" refers to actual, instantly consumable food such as apples and moss
+{: blame="Annoyed cat"}

 These items are sorted by running a conveyor belt above each vault in the order described, as such, if one item fits multiple categories, it will be delivered in the first match.